AhmadWaleed/mailmerge/README.md

 <dl>
   <dt>service</dt>
   <dd>
-    You can spcify service in the api headers which you want to use for sending message For example:
+    You can specify service in the api headers which you want to use for sending message For example:

 ```php